TrevMcKendrick/blog/_posts/2014-06-25-legal-entity.md

 - You want the ability to sell "shares" in your company without getting the approval of other shareholders
 - You plan to raise money from investors beyond friends and family

+**How Do I Setup my Entity?**
+Every state has their own process and fees required to setup an entity.
+There's many services that will do this for you, but my favorite is [LegalZoom](http://www.legalzoom.com).

+They can do lots of other legal stuff, too, but they're great for setting up your business.
+They know how to handle each state, file all the appropriate documents, etc.

 **Run Your Business**
-Like many things in running a business, picking which entity is something that you shouldn't get stuck on for too long.
-Do your research, talk to a CPA if you like, then make the decision and move on.
+Like many things in running a business, picking which entity is something that you shouldn't get stuck on.
+Do your research, talk to a CPA or a lawyer if you like, then make the decision and move on.

 I've never heard someone say "my business would have done great if only I'd make a better legal entity decision."

+So get it all setup and move on with your life and business!